vuongducphuong/documentation/content/applications/finance/accounting/get_started.rst

 such as on invoices.

 .. image:: get_started/setup_company.png
-   :alt: Add your company's details in Odoo Accounting and Odoo Invoicing
+   :alt: Add your company's details in Leansoft Accounting and Leansoft Invoicing

 .. note::
    You can also change these settings by going to :menuselection:`Settings --> General Settings -->